Johan Christian Fabricius: Evolution

 The evolutionary ideas of Fabricius are not well known.
 He believed that man originated from the great apes and that new species could be formed by the hybridization of existing species.
 He also has been called the "Father of Lamarckism" because of his belief that new species could form from morphological adaptation.
 Fabricius wrote about the influence of environment on development of species and selection phenomena (females preferring the strongest males).
+He suggested the use of male genitalia features for differentiating closely resembling insect species.

 Works

 Fabricius is considered one of the greatest entomologists of the 18th century.
 He was a greater observer of insects than his more botanically-minded mentor, Carl Linnaeus.
 Fabricius named 9,776 species of insects, compared to Linnaeus' tally of around 3,000.
 He identified many species of Tenebrionidae from the Egyptian Sinai on the basis of other entomologists' collections.

 Fabricius added two distinct areas to the classification system.
 He considers both artificial and natural characteristics.
 Artificial characteristics allow for the determination of a species, and natural ones allow for the relationship to other genera and varieties.

 In contrast to Linnaeus' classification of the insects, which was based primarily on the number of wings, and their form, Fabricius used the form of the mouthparts to discriminate the orders (which he termed "classes").
 He stated "those whose nourishment and biology are the same, must then belong to the same genus."
 Fabricius' system remains the basis of insect classification today, although the names he proposed are not.
 For instance, his name for the order containing the beetles was "Eleutherata", rather than the modern "Coleoptera", and he used "Piezata" for Hymenoptera; his term Glossata is still in use, but for a slightly smaller group among the Lepidoptera, rather than the whole order.
 Fabricius also foresaw that the male genitalia would provide useful characters for systematics, but could not apply that insight himself.

 Fabricius was the first to divide the Staphylinidae (rove beetles), which Linnaeus had considered a single genus that he called "Staphylinus", establishing in 1775 the genus Paederus.
 He also described 77 species of Staphylinidae.

 His major works on systematic entomology were: